Creating Accessible Course Content

 - Check curated resources for accessibility using online tools.

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in TEC 1717 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1717 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course